 Single Family Dwelling Permit

-Apply for a New Single Family Dwelling Permit to construct a new single family dwelling.
+Apply for a Single Family Dwelling Permit to construct a new single family dwelling.

 Building Permit for a Single Family Dwelling

-You need a Building Permit in Surrey for the construction of a new single family dwelling.
+A Building Permit is required in Surrey for the construction of a new single family dwelling.

 Once you've learned how to apply for this Building Permit, learn the process of how to build a house in Surrey, including an overview of when you're permitted to build a house with a basement or with a secondary suite.

-Apply through the Planning and Development Customer Service Counter Call Centre
+Apply through the Planning and Development Client Services Centre

-All complete Single Family Dwelling applications can submitted to the Planning and Development Customer Service Counter Call Centre at 604-591-4086.
+All complete Single Family Dwelling applications can submitted to the Planning and Development Client Services Centre at 604-591-4086.
 Only complete applications will be accepted.
-See the Required document and Cost/Fees sections for complete submission requirements.
+See the Required Documents and Cost/Fees sections for complete submission requirements.
 The Guide to Applying for a Building Permit for a Single Family Dwelling may help you get details on the process as well.